Oxford-Research-Cloud-Competency-Centre/Hello-gcloud/README.md

-© Chancellors, Masters and Scholars of The University of Oxford.
+© The Chancellor, Masters and Scholars of The University of Oxford.
 All rights reserved.

 # Explore different providers